- Case Studies

-Achieving the CHPQA quality mark can help organisations increase savings from their CHP and avoid rising energy costs, including Climate Change Levy.
+Achieving good quality CHP through the CHPQA quality mark can help organisations increase savings and avoid rising energy costs, including Climate Change Levy.

 To unlock the full financial benefit of Combined Heat and Power (CHP), organisations must make sure their schemes meet the standards for ‘Good Quality CHP’ under the Combined Heat and Power Quality Assurance (CHPQA) programme.